jussihayha/python_neat_ai/README.md

 There is only one output currently.
 The AI must decide to jump or not.

-### Used packages
+### Used packages and gotchas
+- Python 3.7
+- pip3
 - pygame (for creating the game)
 - neat-python
 - pickle (for saving trained model locally)
 - argparse (handling arguments in commandline)

+I tested the game in Python 3.8.5 without problems also.
 ### Example video

 Before installing, you can see the game in action in www.youtube.com

 ### Installation

+You need to have Python and PIP installed.
+You can find instructions on how to do that in many locations.

-I recommend that you create a separate environment for this.
+My recommendation is that you create a new virtual environment for this project
+so that the project lives in isolation.

+You can find many solutions on how to handle virtual environments I recommend that you check them out.
+This is not mandatory for this project to work.
 ```
- $ venv venv sbin activate jtaoin
  $ git clone https://github.com/jussihayha/python-neat-ai
  $ pip install -r requirements.txt
 ```

 ### Usage

 You can use this repository for running a pretrained AI that was run for 1000 generations.
 You can also choose to try this game for yourself.
 This is in file single_player.py.